nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

 >
 >A Victoria Police document reveals detectives dropped the investigation because of a lack of evidence.
 But Mr Trkulja, 58, now claims to know the identity of the hit man and those who hired him.
 He says he has passed the names to the police.
 'He (the hit man) was offered $10,000 to kill me, I know who sent him and they know that I know who they are,' Mr Trkulja told the Herald Sun.
 >
->`Nobody should be shot like this.’
+>'Nobody should be shot like this.'
 Mr Trkulja’s lawyer, high profile solicitor George Defteros, has written to Ms Nixon seeking a fresh investigation and the request is being considered.”

 T was a well-known music promoter who regularly appeared in the media.
 T alleged that the article was defamatory due to the imputations:
   - That the plaintiff was a criminal;